cbednarski/hostess/README.md

-    hostess add domain ip   # Add or change a hosts entry for this domain pointing to this IP hostess add -off domain ip  # Add in a disabled state (if it already exists, disable it) hostess del domain      # Remove a domain from your hosts file hostess has domain      # exit code 0 or 1 depending on whether the domain is in your hosts file hostess off domain      # Disable a domain (but don't remove it completely) hostess on domain       # Re-enable a domain that was disabled hostess ls              # List domains, target ips, and on/off status hostess fix             # Read your hosts file and spew warnings if needed hostess fix -f          # Rewrite your hosts file (things may get deleted) hostess dump            # Dump your hosts file as json hostess apply           # Add entries from a json file
+    hostess add domain ip   # Add or change a hosts entry for this domain pointing to this IP hostess add -off domain ip  # Add in a disabled state (if it already exists, disable it) hostess del domain      # Remove a domain from your hosts file hostess has domain      # exit code 0 or 1 if the domain is in your hostfile hostess off domain      # Disable a domain (but don't remove it completely) hostess on domain       # Re-enable a domain that was disabled hostess ls              # List domains, target ips, and on/off status hostess fix             # Read your hosts file and show warnings if there are bumps hostess dump            # Dump your hostfile as json hostess apply           # Add entries from a json file

+    Flags

+    -n   # Dry run.
+Show what will happen but don't do it; output to stdout -f   # Forcibly rewrite the hostfile, even if there are errors or conflicts

 hostess may mangle your hosts file.
 In general it will probably look like this, with domains pointing at the same IP grouped together and disabled domains commented out.